 Heavy snoring is a major symptom of sleep apnea.
 But unlike snoring, sleep apnea is a serious medical issue that will drastically impact your health if left untreated.

 Sleep apnea causes or aggravates many significant medical problems, including:

 - Weight gain

 - Weakened immune system

 - Decreased sex drive

-By depriving your body of essential oxygen, sleep apnea damages various organs and tissue.
+Among other issues, sleep apnea interferes with your health by depriving your body of essential oxygen.
+In time, sleep apnea causes lasting damage to various organs and bodily systems.
 It’s particularly detrimental to your cardiovascular system, which spreads oxygenated blood throughout your body.

 Your Sleep Dentist in Ann Arbor

 Dr. Regina Dailey is recognized as a Diplomate by the American Board of Dental Sleep Medicine.
 This is the highest honor they can award to a sleep dentist.